frankliu197/Backup/README.md

 export QT_IM_MODULE=uim
 ```

-4. 5.
-Restart several services (Note: you will log out)
+6. Restart your keyboard service:
 ```
 setxkbmap
-sudo systemctl restart lightdm
 ```
+And then logout and log back in.

-6. The custom-us keyboard should pop up as one of the keyboards in Settings→ Keyboards.
-Add the keyboard layout to your layout list and enjoy!
+7. And you are done installing!
+The custom-us keyboard should now pop up as one of the keyboards in Settings→ Keyboards.
+Add the keyboard layout to your layout list to use it!